brandonmichaelhunter/UMASAV/Day_1/Communicate_With_Computers.md

 # How do we communicate with computers
-Communication with a computer involves 4 components that work togeather to provide you with a result, such sending emails, playing games and writing to a document.

-Here are the 4 components:
+There's a couple of ways we can communicate with computers:
+- Using a keyboard
+- Voice commands
+- Game Controllers
+- Live Streams
+- Touch pad
+- Drones
+- Sensors like motion detections

+We can call keyboards, voice commands, game controllers, live streams and sensors, `INPUTS`.

+Each of these `INPUTS` produces a `command` for a machine (computer, tablet, game console, smart phone or smar watch) to `execute`.

+So this `command` is genreated by the input into a language or code called `Binary`.
+Binary code can be represented by any two symbols such as 1s and 0s.
+You can think of binary is a collection of off and on switches.
+For example:

+This is `Brandon` spelled out in binary code

+`01100010011100100110000101101110011001000110111101101110`

+Binary code or binary language or machine language or machine code, is basically code\language that machines understands.
+We'll talk more about binary later in the next section, but the point that I want you get here is that Inputs products commands in the form of `binary` code.

+Using the diagram below let's take a look at how `commands` from an input are communicated or processed to a machine for execution.

 [<img src='./images/ComputerProcessData.jpeg' height='300' width='600' />](./ComputerProcessData.jpeg)
-- Input:  Converts physical input to binary information (or binary code).
+- **Input**:  Converts physical input to binary information (or binary code).
-- Memory: Stores information
+- **Memory**: Stores information
-- CPU: Center Processing Unit calculates information.
+- **CPU**: Center Processing Unit calculates information.
-- Ouput: Converts information to physical output.
+- **Ouput**: Converts information to physical output.

-Let's see how the four componets work togeather

-## Example
-- Computers can take many different types of inputs, such as a keyboard, touch pad of a laptop, power button, cameras, microphone, GPS (Global Positional Systems), touch pad of a phone, sensors on a car, thermostat, or a drone.
+## Example - What happens when I press keys on a keyboard
+- Let's say I'd pressed key letter B on a keyboard.
-- When a key is pressed on a keyboard, let's say the letter B, then the keyboard converts the letter B into a number.
+- Next the keyboard converts the letter B into a number or scan code (each key has one).
-- That number is sent as binary, ones and zeros, into a computer.
+- Then from the input, the number is sent as binary, ones and zeros (101100111110), into a computer.
 - Then the CPU calculcates how to display the 'B' pixel by pixel.
 - The CPU requests step by step instructions from memory on how draw the letter B.
 - CPU execute these instructions and stores the results into memory.
 - Finally the pixel information is sent in binary to the screen.
-- The screen is a output device, like a computer monitor,converts the binary data into the tiny lights and colors that you see on a screen.
+- The screen is output device, like a monitor.
+The monitor converts the binary data into the tiny lights and colors that you see on a screen.
+This is also true for Facetime, playing video games or sending texts.

-Now we know how computers works, like talk about tools that we can use to process your inputs that produces a desire output.
+There's one thing thats missing from this picture that works with a machine to gather data from inputs and helps processes data.
+That one thing is....**Programs**

 ## Programs
 A program (or software program) is commonly defined as a set of instructions, or a set of modules or procedures, that allow for a certain type of computer operation.
 The term is also often used interchangeably with terms like “software application” and “software product.”

-Here are some examples of a program:
+In the diagram above, its assume you know that the Operating System assists in processing input and producing output.

+What's an operating system?
+- Its software, its a program thats installed on a computer and its job is to manage your computer and all the software that runs on the computer.
+- An opearting system uses other software to protect the computer from malware and virous.
+- An operating system also monitors programs to make sure they don't consume to much of your primary resources like memory, cpu and\or hard drive spaces.
+- Windows 10, MacOS, IOS are operating systems.

+Operating systems is example of one program, but they're many more like:
 1. A command console
-2. We can use third party software like RemoteDesktop or Putty which are used to connect to different computer than yours.

-Let's look at command consoles
+2. Microsoft Paint
+3. Solitaire
+4. Many more.....

+Let's take a look at `command consoles` which is a program that is used by system adminstrators to help troubleshoot issues with computer like networking\internet issues.
-### Command Consoles
+### Command Consoles [PICK UP FROM HERE]

 A command console is pre-installed application that can be run on your computer to execute commands.